bullekeup/displayset/README.md

 Usefull with tiling / minimalist window managers (i3, awesome, dwm, XMonad, Openbox, etc...)

+Config files are loaded in alphanum order, and all that match a given OUTPUT / EDID pair triggers a xrandr command (along with custom commands).
+They are loaded sequentially : if two config files match same OUTPUT / EDID pair, both trigger commands.

 ## Configuration format

 Configuration is easy : each of the following keys accept a value on the following line(s).